Accelerated Bachelor's-Master's Programs (CAS/GLS-GSAS)

 I intend to graduate this semester but have not completed the necessary graduate coursework (i.e. a quarter of the Masters degree credits).
 Can I still matriculate into the Graduate School next semester?

 Students must complete at least a quarter of the graduate credits required for the Master's degree in order to enter GSAS under the terms of the Bachelor's-Master's program.
 If possible, students can take graduate courses over the summer to fulfill this requirement, but would need to take these courses as an undergraduate student, thereby delaying their graduation from CAS.

 Now that my graduate courses aren’t counting towards my undergraduate degree, I’m short of the necessary requirements for the Bachelor's.
 What do I do?

 Students in the Bachelor's-Master's program must complete all of the requirements for the Bachelor's degree, so you will need to work with your major and school advisors to come up with a plan to complete your undergraduate degree requirements.

 I’m a senior who is graduating this semester.
 How do I register for graduate classes next semester?

 In order to register for graduate classes as a Master's student you must first be formally admitted to GSAS.
 Once you receive and accept an offer of admission from GSAS, the matriculation process will begin.
 You will be able to register for the upcoming term once you have a "GSAS student" option in your Albert Student Center.
 It is important that you not register for graduate courses as an undergraduate student in your last semester--doing so will affect your graduation from CAS/GLS.
 Please note that you may not be matriculated into GSAS prior to registration week for the upcoming term.
-This generally will not impact your ability to register for graduate courses.
+This generally will not impact your ability to register for your desired graduate courses.

 AFTER MATRICULATING TO GSAS

 When will the 50% tuition and registration fee scholarship appear on my Financial Aid statement / Bursar's account?